Tsvetoslav88/Tsvetoslav88/README.md

 My name is _Tsvetoslav Tsvetkov_.
 I am from Sofia, Bulgaria.

-I started my IT career journey in 2011.
-During this time I was been able to work on a pretty huge range of projects which involve different technology where I had opportunities to work with different people with different expertise.
-I had also been part of different companies from small companies (less than 50 people) to huge companies (thousands of people), most of them developing their products.
+I started my IT professional career journey in 2011.
+During this period I had been part of different companies with different size - from small companies (less than 50 people) to huge companies (thousands of people), most of them developing their own products.
+So I had oportunities for some of them to participate in the whole products lifecycle - from the architectural design to actual implmentation and shiping in the Production environemnt.

+I am a pretty enthusiastic person and love to learn new things or gain deeper knowledge in a particular area that motivates me no-stop to read some technical books or blogs.
+I also love to share my knowledge with other people, my moto is _"The only way to improve your coding skills is to share your knowledge and help others ☝️"_ which is one of the reasons to deploy and share some of the topics I am learning or interested in it on GitHub.
+Last but not least I am part of the top 10% of people with top ranks from Bulgaria in StackOverflow

 <!-- My personal qualities are: Fast learning, responsibility, commitment to tasks given to me, communication skills.->